 The Chuck Berry sound is not just the sound of Chuck's guitar and voice.
 In his most important recording era Chuck was usually accompanied by a fixed set of musicians, which also contributed to the Berry sound.
-Two of them have books on their own.
+Three of them have books on their own.

 Travis Fitzpatrick wrote Father of Rock & Roll - The Story of Johnnie "B. Goode" Johnson (Thomas, Cooke & Company, 1999 ).
 This book describes the work and life of Johnnie Johnson.
 And since Johnnie was the partner and piano player on almost every Chuck Berry recording, this is also a book about the work and life of Chuck Berry, though through a very different perspective.

 Again we get a much more negative image of Chuck Berry through this book.
 Travis concentrates on his opinion that most of the Chuck Berry sound and even most of the Chuck Berry compositions were created by Chuck and Johnnie as a team.
 This opinion even lead to a lawsuit in which Johnnie tried to get writers' credits on Chuck Berry songs, which Johnnie lost in 2002.

 Along with the book comes a CD with Johnnie performing 14 songs, including some Berry numbers: Maybellene, Wee Wee Hours, School Days (sic), Carol, and Johnny B. Goode.